Creating custom themes

 overlay

-• colorToken is referring to a color token name
+• colorToken refers to a color token name.

 Format: